Loading coil: Submarine cables

-Distortion is a particular problem for submarine communication cables, partly because their great length allows more distortion to build up, but also because they are more susceptible to distortion than open wires on poles due to the characteristics of the insulating material.
+Signal distortion is a particular problem for submarine communication cables, partly because their great length allows more distortion to build up, but also because they are more susceptible to distortion than open wires on poles due to the characteristics of the insulating material.
 Different wavelengths of the signal travel at different velocities in the material causing dispersion.
 It was this problem on the first transatlantic telegraph cable that motivated Heaviside to study the problem and find the solution.
 Loading coils solve the dispersion problem, and the first use of them on a submarine cable was in 1906 by Siemens and Halske in a cable across Lake Constance.

 There are a number of difficulties using loading coils with heavy submarine cables.
 The bulge of the loading coils could not easily pass through the cable laying apparatus of cable ships and the ship had to slow down during the laying of a loading coil.
 Discontinuities where the coils were installed caused stresses in the cable during laying.
 Without great care, the cable might part and would be difficult to repair.
 A further problem was that the material science of the time had difficulties sealing the joint between coil and cable against ingress of seawater.
 When this occurred the cable was ruined.
 Continuous loading was developed to overcome these problems, which also has the benefit of not having a cutoff frequency.